samuelbartels21/envygeeks.io/_posts/2015-10-15-are-static-configs-for-things-really-that-bad.md

 Those aren't really questions, they are just thoughts posed as questions since I already know what I'm going to do: I'm going to build a damn configuration class because I wouldn't want to be stuck without flexibility so I'm not going to stick you without it but at the same point I don't think some convention is bad.

 This is especially true when you go look at Rails and there are 10,000 papercuts in the configuration alone.
-Seriously, there is stuff that should take convention and stuff that needs configuration, should we bring up some past security problems that immediately made me think: That shit should have been configurable and off by default.
-Some-bitches.
+Seriously, there is stuff that should take convention and stuff that needs configuration, should we bring up some past security problems that immediately made me think: That should have been configurable and off by default.